root-project/web/manual/io/index.md

 **Streaming C++ pointers**

 When ROOT encounters a pointer data member, it calls the object's `Streamer` and labels it with a unique object identifier, which is unique to an I/O operation.
-If there is another pointer to the object in the same I/O operation, the first object is referenced, that is, it is not savedagain.
+If there is another pointer to the object in the same I/O operation, the first object is referenced, that is, it is not saved again.
 When reading the file, the object is rebuilt and the references are recalculated.

 In this way, the network of pointers and their objects is rebuilt and can be used as it was used before persistence.